Menu

 Sponsorship, Step 1: Sponsorship Then and Now

-Jim Andrews, A-Mark Partnership Strategies, LLC, Melissa Jurcan, Compass One at Amazon
+Jim Andrews, A-Mark Partnership Strategies, LLC, Bruce Skinner, WFEA

-Production and Programming, Step 1: Producing and Programming a Successful Event
+Production and Programming & Festival of Trees, Step 1: Producing and Programming a Successful Event

 Learn the essential steps to producing a successful event, from paperwork and pre-production planning tools to site planning theory, drawings, renderings, and site visualization.
 Whether you're new to the field or looking to sharpen your process, deep dive into where to start and how to approach your next event.